chillemille/OverOptimism_in_GeneSetAnalysis/README.md

   The generated random phenotype permutations and the gene expression data set "Bottomly" are additionally provided in the folder **GeneExpression_data** in this repository.
 These are then sourced in the subsequent functions.

-#### Preparation of the gene expression data for the GSA methods (folder `R/Functions`)
+#### 2. Preparation of the gene expression data for the GSA methods (folder `R/Functions`)

- - **PreProcessing_Functions.R**: contains functions provided in the preprocessing of (almost) all of the investigated GSA methods and is therefore sourced in each of the respective R scripts.
+ - **PreProcessing_Functions.R**: contains functions required in the preprocessing of (almost) all of the investigated GSA methods and is therefore sourced in each of the respective R scripts.
  - **RNASeq_Transformation.R**: contains two functions to transform the gene expression measurements to match the characteristics for microarray data, as needed for the methods *PADOG* and *GSEA* (web-based application).
-It is sourced in the corresponding scripts for the methods.
+It is sourced in the corresponding scripts for the optimisations of the methods.

-#### Define optimisation functions (folder `R/Functions`)
+#### 3. Define optimisation functions (folder `R/Functions`)
 The following scripts were generated for all methods implemented in *R*, i.e. *GOSeq*, *clusterProfiler*'s ORA, *PADOG*, and *clusterProfiler*'s GSEA.
 These contain all functions required to perform the optimization for the respective computational GSA method.
 The scripts are then sourced when running the optimisations in the next step.

 - **n_DEGS_OptimisationFunctions_... .R**: Functions for the optimization of the number of differentially enriched gene sets for the respective computational GSA method (optimization goal 1).